 Limited indolent disease may be treated with radiation therapy.

-Treat more advanced disease with immunotherapy, chemotherapy, hematopoietic stem cell transplantation, or a combination depending on the type and stage of non-Hodgkin lymphoma.
+Treat more advanced disease (indolent or aggressive) with immunotherapy, chemotherapy, hematopoietic stem cell transplantation, or a combination depending on the type and stage of non-Hodgkin lymphoma.

 The following is an English language resource that provides information for clinicians and support and information for patients.
 THE MANUAL is not responsible for the content of this resource.